VETURISRIRAM/MULTI-LAYER-PERCEPTRON-MACHINE-LEARNING/README.md

-EMPATHY PREDICTION USING MULTILAYER PERCEPTRON
+# EMPATHY PREDICTION USING MULTILAYER PERCEPTRON

+Problem Statement : You are working for a non-profit that is recruiting student volunteers to help with Alzheimer's patients.
+You have been tasked with predicting how suitable a person is for this task by predicting how empathetic he or she is on the scale of 1 to 5.

 Steps to execute the project :